 How do you know how much traffic a website gets?

-Traffic estimators use different (and usually complex) methods to get closer to a website's visitor count, but generally it calculates all of the searches that the site appears on--thanks to its individual pages--and the rate that people click those different results.
+Traffic estimators use different (and usually complex) methods to get closer to a website's visitor count, but generally it calculates all of the search engine results that the site appears on--thanks to its individual pages--and the rate that people click those different results.

 Compare their SEO Traffic to a Competitor's Traffic